 Check Box checked

-<INPUT TYPE="checkbox" NAME="Check Box checked" VALUE="Value
+<INPUT TYPE="checkbox" NAME="Check Box checked" VALUE="Value when checked (optional)" CHECKED>

-NAME="Check Box unchecked" >
+Check Box unchecked <INPUT TYPE="checkbox" NAME="Check Box unchecked" >

 Radio Button checked

-<INPUT TYPE="radio" NAME="Radio Box checked" VALUE="Value when
+<INPUT TYPE="radio" NAME="Radio Box checked" VALUE="Value when checked (optional)" CHECKED>

 >Radio Button unchecked